versatica/mediasoup-website/documentation/v3/mediasoup/rtp-parameters-and-capabilities.md

 ## Simulcast
 {: #Simulcast}

-Simulcast involves sending N separate video RTP streams (so N different SSRCs) over the same transport.
+Simulcast involves sending N separate video RTP streams (so N different SSRCs) representing N different qualities of the same video source.
 If RTX is used, there would also be N additional RTP RTX streams, one for each media RTP stream.
 Each media RTP stream may also contain M temporal layers.

 <div markdown="1" class="note">
 Currently mediasoup supports simulcast (optionally with M temporal layers) for VP8 and H264 codecs.